rbhatia1997/HTML5-CSS-Playground/README.md

 - <strong> will indicate strong importance.
 - <em> shows emphasis.
 - <blockquote> involves longer quotes that take up an entire paragraph.
+- <q> is used for shorter quotes within a paragraph.
+- <abbr> is used for an abbreviation or acronym.
+- <cite> is used for references to a piece of work.
+- <dfn> is the definition of some new terminology.
+- <address> refers to the contact info of the author of the page.
+- <ins> is used to show content inserted in a document whereas <del> is usually strikedthrough. <s> is a strikethrough but indicates elements that are no longer accurate or relevant.

+#### HTML Lists